troymessina/PhysicsArtOfModeling/05NewtonsLaws.md

 :alt:  Two blocks connected by a massless string and massless pulley.
 Both blocks are accelerating.
  Two blocks connected by a massless string and massless pulley.
 Both blocks are accelerating.
 ```
 A block of mass $m_1$ is placed on an incline that makes an angle of $\theta$ with the horizontal.
 The block of mass $m_1$ is connected by a massless string through a massless pulley to a second block of mass $m_2$, which rests on a horizontal surface.
-The blocks are accelerating in such a way that the block of mass $m_1$ is accelerating down the incline, as shown in [](#ex:newtonslaws:2blocksHI).
+The blocks are accelerating in such a way that the block of mass $m_1$ is accelerating down the incline, as shown in [Example 5.5](#ex:newtonslaws:2blocksHI).
 The coefficient of kinetic friction between either block and the surface it is resting on is $\mu_k$.
 Write Newton's Second Law for both blocks.
 :::{note} Solution
 :class: dropdown